Autosomal dominant polycystic kidney disease is a common genetic disorder characterised by multiple renal cysts.

 Overtime, these cysts separate from the nephron, which leads an isolated sac.
 Ongoing fluid accumulation is achieved through secretion of fluid into the cysts by transepithelial transport and autonomous growth.
 There is continued epithelial hyperpalsia, fluid secretion, membrane alterations and fibrosis of the interstitium.
 Collectively, this leads to massive cystic disease and impaired renal function.

 The proteins polycystin-1 and polycystin-2 can be found in a variety of other tissues including hepatic ducts and pancreatic ducts.
-Therefore, it is unsurprising that ADKPD can present with extra-renal cystic disease affecting the liver and pancreas.
+Therefore, it is unsurprising that ADPKD can present with extra-renal cystic disease affecting the liver and pancreas.

 ADPKD may be asymptomatic for many years until picked up on screening or abnormal blood tests.